 Unconditional contributions that are expected to be collected within one year are recorded at net realizable value.
 Unconditional contributions that are expected to be collected in future years are initially recorded at fair value using present value techniques incorporating risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the asset.
 In subsequent years, amortization of the discounts is included in contribution revenue in the Consolidated Statement of Activities.
 The allowance for uncollectable contributions is based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Contributions receivable are written off when deemed uncollectable.
-Management has determined that contributions receivable are fully collectable, therefore no allowance has been recorded.
+Management has determined that no allowance is necessary.